florish/florish/_posts/2017-02-17-holacracy-and-purpose.md

 ---
 layout: post
-title: Holacracy & Purpose
+title: Holacracy and purpose
 ---

 {{page.title}}
 ==============

-**In Holacracy and other self-management paradigms, much attention is given to purpose as a concept around which everything else revolves.
+**In Holacracy and other self-management paradigms, purpose is seen as a core concept.
 But what makes purpose so vital for self-managing organizations, and why should you care?**

 ## A thought experiment